Chris Combs (composer)

 Chris Combs is a composer, arranger, steel guitarist, and producer from Tulsa, Oklahoma.
 He has been a part of the jazz group Jacob Fred Jazz Odyssey since 2008 and has joined contemporary artists like George Porter Jr, Matt Chamberlain, Jeff Coffin, Steven Bernstein, Skerik, Johnny Vidacovich, and Mike Dillon on stage and in the studio.
-Combs released a self-titled solo album in Oct 2017 debuting a new project called COMBSY.
+Combs released a self-titled solo album in October 2017 debuting a new project called COMBSY.

 Ludwig

 In 2010, Jacob Fred Jazz Odyssey's reinterpretations of Beethoven's 3rd & 6th Symphonies premiered in June as a project entitled 'Ludwig'.
 The project found Combs playing lap steel on rearrangements of Beethoven's 3rd & 6th symphonies alongside a 50 piece orchestra on June 12 as a headline performance at the OK Mozart Festival.
 A feat never accomplished before on steel guitar.
 Down Beat called Ludwig "a tour de force of jazz melded with classical."

 The Race Riot Suite

-In January 2011 JFJO recorded a suite of music based on the Tulsa Race Riot.
+In January 2011 JFJO recorded a suite of music based on the Tulsa race massacre.
 For its 21st album, Jacob Fred Jazz Odyssey reached into the dark annals of its hometown’s history and emerged with a masterwork: The Race Riot Suite.
-Written, arranged and orchestrated by Chris Combs, the album is a long-form conceptual piece that tells the devastating story of the 1921 Tulsa race riot—a real estate-driven ethnocide occurring under the guise of citizen-dispensed justice.
+Written, arranged and orchestrated by Chris Combs, the album is a long-form conceptual piece that tells the devastating story of the 1921 Tulsa race massacre—a real estate-driven ethnocide occurring under the guise of citizen-dispensed justice.